How to Start an Organization

 - Shall be composed of TWU students only.

-- Shall renew their organization charter annually.
-Please note that an organization must complete the new student organization process if the group has not been chartered for a full academic year.
+- Shall re-register their organizations annually.
+Please note that an organization must complete the new student organization process if the group has not been registered for a full academic year.

 - Shall not use “Texas Woman’s University” or “TWU” in its official title, logo or financial documents, including checking accounts and signature cards.